cefn/repro-constructor-error/README.md

   }
 ```

-The 'not a constructor' error associated with a module alias like this is normally owing to a circularity issue meaning that `NotFoundError` was not defined before it was used, but according to [dpdm](https://www.npmjs.com/package/dpdm) there is no circularity issue (circularity is checked before running tests in the `qa` task).
+The 'not a constructor' error associated with a module alias like this is normally owing to a circularity issue meaning that `NotFoundError` was not defined before it was used, but according to [dpdm](https://www.npmjs.com/package/dpdm) there is no circularity issue (circularity is checked before running tests as part of the `qa` task).

 ## Recreating the error